jimhigson/oboe.js/writing/main/5_Implementation.md

 of small, iterative, correct steps and programming can be more explorative and expressive.

-The integration tests are not run on save because they intentionally simulate slow transfers and take some time to run.
-The integration tests are used as a final check against built code before a branch in git can be merged into the master.
-Once the code has been packaged for distribution the internals are no longer visible the integration tests which are coded against the public API are the only runnable tests.
+Integration tests are not run on save, they intentionally simulate a slow network so they take too long to run.
+I'd already have started the next work by the time they complete.
+Oboe is coded under git and hosted on github.
+The integration tests are used as the final check
-While these tests don't individually test every component, they are designed to exercise the whole codebase so that a mistake in any component will be visible through them.
-Grunt executes the build, including starting up the test REST services that give the integration tests something to fetch.
+before a branch in git is merged into the master.

 Packaging as a single, distributable file
 -----------------------------------------